ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

      Project the company's name along with the time series query results to make the results easier to read and understand.

-* This sample is similar to the one above it, except that time series entries are **not aggregated**, so the highest and lowest values are collected not from each group but from the entire result-set.
+* This example is similar to the one above it, except that time series entries are **not aggregated**, so the highest and lowest values are collected not from each group but from the entire result-set.
   {CODE-BLOCK: JSON}
 declare timeseries SP(c)
 {
     from c.StockPrice